cooolallen/Face-recognition-with-User-interface/README.md

 - <b>Remove identity face</b> :
-	- Choose the your name on the list and click remove buttom.
+	- Choose your name on the list and click remove buttom.

 ## Result
 - Environment Setup